Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 TLS certificate) to establish a secure [=TCP=] connection.
 In some private datacenter deployments where nodes
 are not reachable from outside, a non authenticated connection
 MAY also be used.
-The ingest source then issues an empty POST
+The ingest source then issues a POST
 to test that the [=media processing entity=] is listening.
-It then
-start sending the [=moov=] + [=ftyp=] box (the init segment), followed
+This POST contains the [=moov=] + [=ftyp=] box (the init segment).
-by the rest of the segments in the fragmented MPEG-4 stream.
-In
-the end of the session, for tear down the source can send an
-empty [=mfra=] box to close the connection.
+In case this is succesfull this is followed by the rest of the segments in the fragmented MPEG-4 stream.
+In the end of the session, for tear down the source can send an empty [=mfra=] box to close the connection.

 <pre>
 Diagram 11: fmp4 ingest flow